measuresforjustice/textricator/README.md

 This application is actively used and developed by [Measures for Justice](https://measuresforjustice.org).
 We welcome feedback, bug reports, and contributions.
 Create an issue, send a pull request, or email us at <textricator@mfj.io>.
 If you use _Textricator_, please let us know.
+Send us your mailing address and we will mail you a sticker.

+Builds are available at [https://textricator.mfj.io/dist](https://textricator.mfj.io/dist).

 `io.mfj.textricator.Textricator` is the main entry point for library usage.